minetest/minetest/doc/lua_api.md

 function, it is possible to store the reference somewhere and keep it around.
 It will keep functioning until the object is unloaded or removed.

-However, doing this is **NOT** recommended as there is (intentionally) no method to test if a previously acquired `ObjectRef` is still valid.
-Instead, `ObjectRefs` should be "let go" of as soon as control is returned from Lua back to the engine.
+However, doing this is **NOT** recommended - `ObjectRefs` should be "let go" of as soon as control is returned from Lua back to the engine.

 Doing so is much less error-prone and you will never need to wonder if the object you are working with still exists.

+If this is not feasible, you can test whether an `ObjectRef` is still valid via `object:is_valid()`.

+Getters may be called for invalid objects and will return nothing then.
+All other methods should not be called on invalid objects.

 ### Attachments